marco262/my_wiki/data/onednd/advancement/feats.md

 * **Ability Score Increase.** Increase your Dexterity or Constitution score by 1, to a maximum of 20.
 * **Speed Increase.** Your Speed increases by 10 feet while you aren't wearing Heavy Armor.
-* **Dash Over Difficult Terrain.** When you take the Dash Action on your turn, Difficult Terrain doesn't cost you extra movement for the rest of that turn.
+* **Dash Over Difficult Terrain.** When you take the Dash Action on your turn, [[glossary:Difficult Terrain]] doesn't cost you extra movement for the rest of that turn.

 ## Spell Sniper